-Sexual Harassment: Sexual Harassment is broadly defined as: (1) quid pro quo harassment by a school's employee; (2) any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access; and (3) any
+Sexual Harassment: Sexual Harassment is broadly defined as: (1) quid pro quo harassment by a school's employee; (2) any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access; and (3) any instance of sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).

-Quid Pro Quo Harassment: A Seminary employee conditioning an individual's instruction, employment, or participation in Seminary activities upon submission to unwelcome sexual conduct and/or a Seminary employee explicitly or implicitly conditioning a student's participation in an education program or activity or bases an educational decision on the student's submission to unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature.
+Quid Pro Quo Harassment: A University employee conditioning an individual's instruction, employment, or participation in University activities upon submission to unwelcome sexual conduct and/or a University employee explicitly or implicitly conditioning a student's participation in an education program or activity or bases an educational decision on the student's submission to unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature.
 Quid pro quo harassment is equally unlawful whether the student resists and suffers the threatened harm or submits and thus avoids the threatened harm.